juju/docs/src/en/wip-storage.md

 IMPLEMENTED FEATURES
 ---------------------------------------

-- deploy services with storage (requires a charm that declares storage requirements)
+- Deploy services with storage (requires a charm that declares storage requirements)

-  * block-device storage, i.e. no filesystem, charm can do with the block device what it wants
+  - block-device storage, i.e. no filesystem, charm can do with the block device what it wants

-  * filesystem storage, i.e. a mounted filesystem, may be local or remote
+  - filesystem storage, i.e. a mounted filesystem, may be local or remote

-  * volume-backed filesystems, Juju will manage a filesystem on block-device storage
+  - volume-backed filesystems, Juju will manage a filesystem on block-device storage

-- add machine with volumes (mostly used for testing)
+- Add machine with volumes (mostly used for testing)

-  * syntax is "juju add-machine --disks=<pool,size,count>
+  - syntax is "juju add-machine --disks=<pool,size,count>

 - X-storage-attached hook, notifying units of storage attachment

+- Storage hook tools:

-- storage-get hook, enabling units to enquire about properties of the attached storage
+  - storage-get, enables units to enquire about properties of attached storage

+  - storage-add, enables units to allocate additional storage instances, up to the maximum range specified in the charm metadata

 - "juju storage" CLI:

-  * list storage instances/attachments
+  - list storage instances/attachments

-  * list volumes/attachments
+  - list volumes/attachments

-  * list and create storage pools
+  - list and create storage pools

-UNIMPLEMENTED/CAVEATS
+  - add storage instances to units

+- Unit/machine placement, for charms with dynamic storage

+- MAAS storage provider

+  - this is a "static" storage provider; it only supports acquiring storage at the same time as acquiring a machine.

+  - requires MAAS 1.8+

+- Charm upgrades now check for incompatible storage changes:

+  - type, read-only, shared, location may not be changed

+  - range cannot be contracted, i.e. the minimum may not be increased, nor the maximium decreased.

+- Read-only filesystems can be created, as well as read-only loop device attachments.

+KNOWN LIMITATIONS
 -----------------------------------------

 - Persistent storage destruction.
 If you use persistent storage, you must use "destroy-environment --force" and manually destroy the storage through your cloud's management UI.

-- Unit/machine placement is currently disabled if storage is specified.
+- It is not currently possible to upgrade a charm if it adds required storage, as there is no way to specify the storage constraints at upgrade time.
+Until such support is added, it is only possible to upgrade a charm from having no storage to having optional storage (i.e. minimum count of 0), and adding the storage after upgrade.

 - Charm deployment currently does not check for mount-point conflicts.

-- Charm upgrade does not currently check for incompatible changes to storage requirements in deployed charms.
-- Shared and read-only storage are not yet fully implemented.
+- Shared storage is not yet supported.

 - storage-add command: this is being worked on now, and will be ready for Juju 1.25.
-- MAAS storage provider.

 - For LXC (local provider or not), you must currently set "allow-lxc-loop-mounts" for the loop storage provider to work.
 With the default AppArmor profile, LXC does not permit containers to mount loop devices.
 By setting allow-lxc-loop-mounts=true, you are explicitly enabling this, and access to all loop devices on the host.

 - For LXC only, loop devices should but are not currently marked as "persistent".
 This is because loop devices remain in use even after the container is destroyed.
 As such, you will need to use "losetup" to detach loop devices that were allocated by containers.